 You might be wondering why you’d need a tour to see graffiti that is ultimately found all over the city.
-But this tour is well worth it.
-You’ll be visiting the murals of some of Bogotá’s most celebrated street artists, who depict powerful representations of the city’s culture, struggles and people.
-All tours are led in English, with private tours available in Spanish or German.
-This tour is a wonderful way to really get to know the urban environment and culture of Bogotá.
-Though there is no fee for the tour, it’s customary to offer a donation to the maintenance and upkeep of the art and the artists.
+But in this tour you’ll visit the murals of some of Bogotá’s most celebrated street artists, who depict powerful representations of the city’s culture, its struggles and people.
+All tours take place in English, with private ones available in Spanish or German.
+This excursion is a wonderful way to get to know the urban environment and culture of Bogotá.
+Though there is no fee, it’s customary to offer a donation.

-The Botanical Garden of Bogotá is the biggest and most diverse in Colombia, featuring flora from every climate and region of the country.
-The peace and tranquility within the lush green walls will make you forget about the bulging metropolis that exists outside.
-You’ll have a chance to see some of the 130,000 plant species that exist in Colombia, along with the many endemic plant species that prosper in the region’s ecosystems.
-Known especially for their beautiful orchids, the botanical gardens have a display dedicated especially to the delicate flowers.
-You can spend the entire day exploring the gardens for less than £2 ($4 US).
+The Botanical Garden of Bogotá is the biggest and most diverse in Colombia, featuring flora from every climate and region of the country, and you can easily spend the entire day exploring it.
+The peace and tranquility within the lush green walls will make you forget about the buzzing metropolis outside.
+You’ll have a chance to see some of the 130,000 plant species that are native to the country, along with the many endemic plant species that prosper in the region’s ecosystems.
+Known for its beautiful orchids, the botanical garden has a display dedicated to the delicate flowers.

-Visiting Bogotá’s most historic and beautiful neighborhood is like talking a walk through the Spanish colonial era.
-Almost every building has a wooden balcony that looks out onto the busy streets, with elaborate doors and entryways painted in bold, bright colors.
-There are many museums, libraries, universities and restaurants located in the area, each with unique architecture and history.
-Head to the Botero Museum to view artwork from one of Colombia’s most celebrated artists, or to one of the many restaurants that still embrace the colonial architecture.
+Visiting Bogotá’s most historic and beautiful neighborhood is like taking a walk through the Spanish-colonial era.
+Almost every building has a wooden balcony that looks out onto busy streets, with elaborate doors and entryways painted in bold, bright colors.
+There are many museums, libraries, universities and restaurants in the area, too, each with a unique architecture and history.
+Head to the Botero Museum to view artwork from one of Colombia’s most celebrated artists, or visit one of the many restaurants that still embrace the colonial architecture.

-If you’ve been to the Gold Museum, you have to follow it up with a visit to the Lake of Guatavita.
+If you’ve been to the Museo del Oro, follow it up with a visit to Lake Guatavita.
 It’s the site of the legend of El Dorado and holds significant importance in Colombia’s history.
-Many of the artifacts found in the Gold Museum were discovered and excavated at the lake, including the museum’s most famous piece, the Muisca raft.
-Though the lake isn’t in the city, it can be easily accessed by car.
-We recommend finding an experienced guide through your hotel or travel agent.
+Many artefacts on display at the Museo del Oro were discovered and excavated at the lake, including the museum’s most famous piece, the Muisca raft.
+Though the lake isn’t in the city, it’s easily accessible by car, but it’s best to find an experienced guide through your hotel or travel agent.
 Experiencing the fascinating legend and history of this sacred place will be one of the more memorable parts of your trip.

 This tour is a must for coffee lovers.
-Colombia is known for producing some of the best coffee in the world.
-The high altitude, cool climate and rich soil make the perfect environment for the growth of high quality beans.
-The tour will take you from Bogotá and into the mountainous regions surrounding the city where the best beans are grown.
-You’ll tour a beautiful family farm, surrounded by lush vegetation and friendly locals.
-The tour covers all the bases, from growing to harvesting, roasting and finally brewing.
-At the end of the tour you’ll sample some of the best freshly ground coffee you’ve ever had.
+Colombia is known for producing some of the best coffee in the world, as its high altitude, cool climate and fertile soil make the perfect environment for the growth of high-quality beans.
+The excursion will take you from Bogotá and into the mountainous regions surrounding the city where you’ll tour a beautiful family farm, surrounded by lush vegetation and friendly people.
+It covers all the bases, from growing and harvesting to roasting and brewing.
+At the end of the tour, you’ll sample some of the best freshly ground coffee you’ve ever tasted.